Tesla owners run into battery charging trouble in Chicago's bitter cold

 EVERGREEN PARK, Ill.
 (CBS) -- Some Tesla drivers learned the hard way about how cold weather affects battery life.

-At a charging station at The Evergreen Marketplace, at 9200 S. Western Ave. in Evergreen Park, Teslas were lined up early Monday morning.
-Some of the Teslas' batteries died in Chicago's sub-zero temperatures, leaving the cars sitting askew and immobile in the parking lot.
+Teslas lined up early Monday morning at a charging station at The Evergreen Marketplace, at 9200 S. Western Ave. in Evergreen Park.
+Some Tesla batteries died in Chicago's sub-zero temperatures, leaving the cars askew and immobile in the parking lot.

-Driver said some of the charging stations weren't working, and those that were working took a lot longer than usual to charge.
+Driver said some charging stations weren't working, and those working took much longer than usual to charge.

 "I've been here for over five hours at this point, and I still have not gotten to charge my car," said Tesla driver Brandon Welbourne.
 "A charge that should take 45 minutes is taking two hours."